oncoestimand/oncowg_webpage/oncoestimand.md

 ## Status

-As of 25 September 2020, the working group
+As of 05 October 2020, the working group

  + has 41 members (14 from Europe and 26 from US) representing 25 companies,
  + regularly interacts with seven Health Authorities globally,